viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-3.md

 }
 ```
 - `aws_cognito_user_pool`: creates a pool;
-- `aws_cognito_user_pool_domain`: defines the url that client application calls to authenticate.
-The url has the form https://\<domain\>.auth.\<aws region\>.amazoncognito.com/oauth2/token.
-Obviously, the domain should be unique between all amazon cognito domains in this region;
+- `aws_cognito_user_pool_domain`: defines the URL that the client application calls to authenticate.
+The URL has the form https://\<domain\>.auth.\<aws region\>.amazoncognito.com/oauth2/token.
+Obviously, the domain should be unique between all Amazon Cognito domains in this region;
-- `aws_cognito_resource_server`: defines a server that protects the resources, allowing only requests with valid token to access them.
+- `aws_cognito_resource_server`: defines a server that protects the resources, allowing only requests with valid tokens to access them.
 The scope is the level of access.
-For example, you can create a scope of read and other for writing to resources;
+For example, you can create a scope of reading and other for writing to resources;
-- `aws_cognito_user_pool_client`: here we configure a client for the pool, specifying allowed oauth flows and scopes.
-Note the `depends_on` telling terraform explicitly that it depends on another resource (since resource_server is not referenced in any attribute in this block, Terraform don't know that).
+- `aws_cognito_user_pool_client`: here we configure a client for the pool, specifying allowed OAuth flows and scopes.
+Note the `depends_on` telling Terraform explicitly that it depends on another resource (since resource_server is not referenced in any attribute in this block, Terraform doesn't know that).
-We also have to set an authorizer for the API provisioned on Part 1.
+We also have to set an authorizer for the API provisioned in Part 1.
 Add this in `api-gateway.tf` file:

 ```java
 resource "aws_api_gateway_authorizer" "authorizer" {